Man cuffed over illegal soil mining

 This leniency fuelled suspicions that Mr Aree was shielded by powerful connections.
 He allegedly claimed to be a cousin of a former public prosecutor.
 In 2022, a retired military officer was also said to have entered the local municipal office in uniform to intimidate officials into dropping a case.

-During the raid on Thursday, workers used trucks to block access to the site in an apparent attempt to delay authorities, allowing at least five workers to escape.
+During the raid yesterday, workers used trucks to block access to the site in an apparent attempt to delay authorities, allowing at least five workers to escape.
 However, officers captured aerial footage of the illegal excavation and obstruction efforts, which will serve as evidence.